Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 Should a RD’s voting-communication activity fall to 75% of all eligible votes within the last six (6) months, they become completely ineligible to receive RD income.
 Their RD rank, and the budget eligibility associated with that rank, is transferred to the next highest-ranking AD, as determined by total amount of SKY delegated to their Delegate Contract.

-#### A.1.5.12.0.3.1 - Proportional Linear Scale - Element Annotation [Annotation]  <!-- UUID: 57a0be8f-c0d8-4d0c-bb99-ca3e63da5058 -->

-The element "proportional linear scale" describes a method where the budget reduction is directly proportional to the decline in voting-communication activity between 95% and 75%.
-Here, the pertinent range of voting-communication activity spans from 95% to 75%, which is 20 percentage points.
-The budget decreases linearly across these 20 percentage points.
-In other words, the RD budget decreases by **5%** for every percentage point drop in voting-communication activity from 95% to 75% (since 100% divided by 20 percentage points = 5% per point).

-#### A.1.5.12.0.3.2 - Voting-Communication Metrics - Element Annotation [Annotation]  <!-- UUID: ca88baad-2457-4454-9e34-367156a59e78 -->

-The element "voting-communication metrics" refers to the percentage of votes for which an Aligned Delegate provides the required written explanations or justifications of their casted votes in Governance Polls and Executive Votes.
-These written explanations are posted in the AD’s Forum thread.

-The Target Document’s function is to ensure that SKY holders delegating to the AD have full transparency to understand the AD’s decision-making process.

 #### NR-12 - Criteria For AD Voting-Communication Requirement [Needed Research]  <!-- UUID: ea34cf2b-b756-4c55-b317-7e4802b6f9b3 -->

 **Content**: